 The Company is committed to a high level of corporate governance and fostering a culture that values ethical behaviour, integrity and respect.
 Adopting and operating in accordance with high standards of corporate governance is essential for sustainable long-term performance, accountability and value creation.
-The Board has approved this statement, which reports on the Company's key governance principles and practices, and is current as at 28 September 2016.
+The Board has approved this statement, which reports on the Company's key governance principles and practices and is current as at 21 September 2017.

 The Company, as a listed entity, must comply with the Corporations Act 2001 (Cth) ('Corporations Act 2001'), the Australian Securities Exchange ('ASX') Listing Rules and other Australian and international laws.
-The ASX Listing Rules require the Company to report on the extent to which it has followed the corporate governance recommendations contained in the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations, which were reissued as a third edition on 27 March 2014 ('ASXCGC Recommendations').
+The ASX Listing Rules require the Company to report on the extent to which it has followed the corporate governance recommendations, contained in the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations which were reissued as a third edition on 27 March 2014 ('ASXCGC Recommendations').
 The Company believes it is fully compliant with the ASXCGC Recommendations.

-A checklist cross-referencing the ASXCGC Recommendations to the relevant sections of this statement and the 30 June 2016 Annual Report ('2016 Annual Report') is set out below with compliance recorded as at the above date.
+A checklist cross-referencing the ASXCGC Recommendations to the relevant sections of this statement and the 30 June 2017 Annual Report ('2017 Annual Report') is set out below with compliance recorded as at the date of currency specified in the first paragraph above.
 The Company's website contains copies of Board and Committee charters and copies of many of the policies and documents referred to in this statement.